A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: Useful inequalities and identities

 We present here the basic estimates we will rely on for this paper.
 Several of these estimates control quantities of the form $[f,\HH] g'$ by something involving $f'$ and $g$; they thus reduce the amount of regularity required on $g$, at the expense of further regularity on $f$.

 For many of these estimates, we must pay close attention to the boundary conditions.
 Recall that $f \in C^0(S^1)$ implies that $\bound{f} = 0$.
 Many of these estimates do not hold if this periodic boundary condition is removed.
-To save space, we have not always explicitly cited these boundary conditions when we quote these estimates, but they are always met, by the results in \S \ref{sec:19}.
+To save space, we have not always explicitly cited these boundary conditions when we quote these estimates, but they are always met, by our assumption of Theorem~\ref{maintheorem} and its consequence \eqref{assumption2}.